incognitochain/incognito-cli/README.md

    This function checks if an OTA key is a receiver of a transaction.
 If so, it will try to decrypt the received outputs and return the receiving info.

 OPTIONS:
-   --txHash value                   the transaction hash --otaKey value, --ota value      a base58-encoded ota key --readonlyKey value, --ro value  a base58-encoded read-only key
+   --txHash value                   an Incognito transaction hash --otaKey value, --ota value      a base58-encoded ota key --readonlyKey value, --ro value  a base58-encoded read-only key